 Mick Silva is an author coach, speaker, writer, and editor with over 18 years of experience, including new acquisitions for Focus on the Family and WaterBrook Multnomah.
 Freelancing since 2010, he's worked with more than 100 authors—memoirists, novelists, pastors, counselors, and many amazing moms—including a few best sellers.
 His first coauthored e-book is on the art of writing inspirational memoir.
 He writes about the wild world of editing and publishing at www.MickSilva.com.

 Kay Marshall Strom is the author of forty-two books.
-Her writing credits include numerous magazine articles, newspaper op eds, and devotionals.
+Her writing credits also include numerous magazine articles, newspaper op eds, and devotionals.
 She wrote for two TV series (Murder She Wrote and The Equalizer).
 She contributed to various devotional Bibles as well as The Bible for Today’s Christian Woman.
-She has also written curriculum for children’s Sunday school, children’s church, and VBS.
+She has written curriculum for children’s Sunday school, children’s church, and VBS.
 Much of her most recent writing concerns social issues, both at home and globally.
-She has also written ten fiction books.
-She has ghostwritten 12 books, including for Beverly La Hay and the Minirth/Meier Clinic, and one co-written with Joni Earickson Tada.
+She has ghostwritten twelve books, including for Beverly La Hay and the Minirth/Meier Clinic, and one cowritten with Joni Eareckson Tada.
+Kay has been on faculty with Mount Hermon for as long as anyone can remember!
+She is our Critique Team Coordinator.
+We are delighted to have her keynoting for us.

 Sarah Sundin enjoys writing about the adventure and romance of the World War II era.
 She is the author of ten historical novels, including The Sea Before Us.
 Her novels When Tides Turn and Through Waters Deep were named to Booklist’s “101 Best Romance Novels of the Last 10 Years,” and Through Waters Deep was a finalist for the 2016 Carol Award and won the INSPY Award.
 In 2011, Sarah received the Writer of the Year Award at the Mount Hermon Christian Writers Conference.
 A mother of three, Sarah lives in California, works on-call as a hospital pharmacist, and teaches Sunday school.
 She also enjoys speaking for church, community, and writers’ groups.